Ho1yShif/sonic-mood/README.md

 1. **Database storage**: Loaded `enriched_songs` form the previous step into the PostgreSQL database with pgvector extension enabled

 1. **Embedding generation**: Created vector embeddings for each song using `song_name`, `band`, and `lyrics` (when available) to capture comprehensive semantic information

+## Assumptions

+Assumptions I made while building this project:
+- 37 songs without `song_name` values should be filtered out of the dataset since the `song_name` is central to the embedding and thus the recommendation output